-Plan and implement the solicitation of assigned ($250+) level prospects.
+Plan and implement the solicitation of assigned prospects.
 Conduct personal visits to achieve established visit and fundraising goals.

 Recruit and manage class agents for young alumni classes.
 Provide volunteers with tools, guidelines and information to lead successful class fundraising drives.

-Participate in general Governor’s Fund operations including planning of direct mail, email and telephone solicitation programs, and strategy sessions with other members of The Governor’s Fund team and Communications team.
+Assist in the general Governor’s Fund operations including, but not limited to planning of direct mail, email and telephone solicitation programs, and strategy sessions with other members of The Governor’s Fund team and the Marketing and Communications team.

 Conduct regular visits on college campuses with large concentrations of Governor’s alumni to engage and educate about the importance of philanthropy.